pyros-projects/pyros-cli/.project/specification/8-commands-variables.md

 - `is_command`: Indicates if input was processed as a command
 - `should_continue`: Controls whether the main loop should continue
 - `should_generate`: Controls whether image generation should proceed
+- `should_reset_regenerate`: Controls whether to reset regenerate mode and return to prompt input
 - `data`: Optional data returned by the command (workflow properties, text, etc.)

 ### Command Registry